 Grouping like items together means fewer minutes lost searching for needed supplies when it’s time to start a project.

 And a bonus?
-Designating a big basket as home base for library book results in far fewer fines.
+Designating a big basket as home base for library books results in far fewer fines.
 That’s a win we can all celebrate!

 4. Temporarily Store Multi-step Projects on Serving Trays

-You might not teach in a traditional school setting, but you can definitely incorporate centers into your homeschool day!
+You can borrow this idea from a traditional school setting and incorporate centers into your homeschool day!
 I like to create our own themed activity boxes, using lidded plastic shoe boxes.
 (Most dollar stores keep these in stock year-round.)
-Most afternoons, we have “center time”, which is just a fancy way of encouraging child-led exploration with different hands-on projects.
+Most afternoons, we have “center time,” which is just a fancy way of encouraging child-led exploration with different hands-on projects.

 Some of our centers include